 Under scope 2 emissions, kWh consumption of electricity has been very consistent year-on-year at roughly 2,000,000 kWh.
-As the carbon intensity of UK grid electricity has improved over recent years, the location-based carbon emissions from NPH electricity consumption have reduced by 8%.
+As the carbon intensity of UK grid electricity has improved, the location-based carbon emissions from NPH electricity consumption have reduced by 4% compared to previous year.

 The major scope 2 carbon savings can be attributed to the energy procurement risk management strategy implemented in 2020.
-In this reporting period 90% of NPH electricity has been procured and supplied through a Green Tariff certified under the Renewable Energy Guarantees of Origin (REGO) scheme2.
-Green tariff electricity is reported as zero carbon emissions using a market-based reporting approach, leaving a scope 2 net carbon outturn of just 40 tCO2e.
+In 2023/24 reporting period 99.5% of NPH electricity has been procured and supplied through a Green Tariff certified under the Renewable Energy Guarantees of Origin (REGO) scheme.
+Green tariff electricity is reported as zero carbon emissions using a market-based reporting approach.